tutek1/DTLabs/06_Beehave/lab06.md

 <video id=VawO4Iq8NW0></video>

+> aside negative
-(Changing the `Tick Rate` property to a higher number makes the tree update less often, making it easier for us to see, what is really happening.)
+> Changing the `Tick Rate` property to a higher number makes the tree update less often, making it easier for us to see, what is really happening.
+However, this makes the waiting nodes (used in later sections) wait that much longer.
+This is probably a bug of the plugin.

 > aside positive
 > A better practice for making AI with **Behavior Trees** could be making an `AbstractEnemyBH`, that is not dependent on anything specific to any enemy type.
-Then the enemies would be defined entirely by their behavior using their Behavior Trees.
+Then the enemies would be defined entirely by their Behavior Trees.
 However as always, this depends on the scale of the game you are making.